mteeples/odin-recipes/README.md

 scratching the surface, but I feel more aware of the fundamental pieces of a website.

+Additionally, because confidence comes with practice, I am trying to commit more often, even when my starting projects are very rudimentary.

 Also, I know very very little about cooking.